Freedom Foundation (Washington): Public sector unions

 The Freedom Foundation's efforts center around an aggressive anti-public sector union outreach campaign and strategic litigation against government unions.
 In 2018, the U.S. Supreme Court ruled in Janus v.
 AFSCME that public employees have the 1st Amendment Right of Freedom of Association and can no longer be required to pay union dues or fees as a condition of employment.
 In response, the Freedom Foundation launched an opt-out campaign which generates opt-out forms for public employees looking to leave their unions.
 As of July 2022, the organization had facilitated the opting-out of more than 115,000 union members.

 The organization has filed numerous lawsuits and complaints against public-sector unions, including with respect to the ability of a union to speak to newly hired government employees and a union's failure to file all required political spending reports.
 The Freedom Foundation contests the power of public sector unions to use dues to impact public policy, elections, and culture.
 Former Freedom Foundation CEO Tom McCabe wrote that, "Labor bosses are the single greatest threat to freedom and opportunity in America today.
 By taking money from hard-working, dues-paying Americans, they’re funding a broken political culture in states like Oregon and Washington."
 He added, "The Freedom Foundation has a proven plan for bankrupting and defeating government unions through education, litigation, legislation and community activation."

 Teacher Freedom Alliance

-In March 2025, the Freedom Foundation established the Teacher Freedom Alliance as a partner organization to be essentially an anti-union teacher's union.
-While it won't engage in collective bargaining it will provide teachers with liability insurance and help with removing existing unions.

-On September 25, 2025, Oklahoma Superintendent of Public Instruction Ryan Walters announced he will be resigning in October to become the CEO of the Teacher Freedom Alliance.
+In March 2025, the Freedom Foundation established the Teacher Freedom Alliance, a new national organization to provide educators with professional support services and resources.
+The group is designed to provide educators with an alternative to teachers unions.
+On September 25, 2025, Oklahoma Superintendent of Public Instruction Ryan Walters announced he would resign from his position and become the CEO of the Teacher Freedom Alliance.